Surgery Scheduling in Flexible Operating Rooms by using a Convex Surrogate Model of Second-Stage Costs: Surrogate model-based two-stage stochastic programming for the

+where we recall that $m_e$ represents the mean duration of an emergency.
+Note that the above expression is in fact likely to slighly overestimate the optimal second-stage costs in block $b$, because the emergencies added at the end of the block contribute to the overtime, but not to the idle time or waiting time of the block.

 \paragraph{Reformulation of the two-stage stochastic program as a MIP.} We can now give a surrogate model for Problem~\eqref{P1} which can be formulated as a mixed integer program (MIP).
-To this end, we replace $\phi_b$ with its convex piecewise linear approximation $f_{s(b)}$.
-For the sake of simplicity, we first consider the setting in which there are no emergencies; A method to take into account the increase of second-stage costs caused by emergency insertions is discussed in the next paragraph.
+To this end, we replace $\phi_b$ with the above convex piecewise linear approximation:

-As the only coupling between different surgical specialties results from emergency patients, who can be assigned to all blocks, the problem can be decomposed into fully independent subproblems if we ignore emergencies.
-The problem is thus easier to solve, and we could even use parallel computing to reduce the total computing time in that case.
-For each specialty $s\in S$, a separate Mixed-integer program (MIP) is created: